 View the Daily Scrum Meeting template as a starter pack that needs constant improvements.
 The tips listed above may also not be comprehensive in themselves.
 You can constantly adapt the list as it best suits individual Scrum Teams.

 Now that the cat is free alas, remember your role as the Scrum Master is to guide and inspire, not to enforce some particular modus operandi.
 Communicate the guidance and let the Developers do the rest.
-Only make sure that they derive value from the Daily Scrums.
-There’s no one perfect template, but there are lots of ways to be effective.
+Only make sure that they derive value from the Daily Scrum.

 Tagged with: